getbraincloud/bootcamp-unity/README.md

-# BootCamp-Unity (Lesson-3)
+# bootcamp-unity (Lesson-3)

-This repository contains the Unity project for Lesson 03 that is used for the brainCloud BootCamp learning series.
+This repository contains the Unity project for Lesson 03 that is used for the Unity BootCamp learning series.

-The brainCloud BootCamp learning series for Unity can be found on Youtube at the link below:
+The Unity BootCamp learning series can be found on Youtube at the link below:

 https://www.youtube.com/playlist?list=PLDHkRGdDbBBJ03JeQfGnflPIKMOEgBCoZ